 Below let’s review each of them in detail.

-Contrary to manual code review, automatic code analysis utilizes bug detection software and other automated tools to help auditors find the exact location responsible for mistakes and errors through penetration testing.
-Generally, this method is highly effective for auditing a smart contract project that requires faster time-to-market and needs to find existing vulnerabilities faster in order to correct errors quickly.
-For example, the majority of developers creating Ethereum smart contracts often use Truffle to perform automatic code testing.
+Unlike manual code review, automatic code analysis utilizes bug detection software and other automated tools to help auditors find the exact location responsible for mistakes and errors through penetration testing.
+Generally, this method is highly effective for auditing a smart contract project that requires faster time-to-market and needs to find existing vulnerabilities faster to correct errors quickly.
+For example, most developers creating Ethereum smart contracts often use Truffle to perform automatic code testing.

 However, the disadvantage of automated tests is that they can miss several vulnerabilities while reviewing the code and fail to understand the context.

-Although the list of possible flaws and security issues common to smart contracts is long and wide, there are multiple, widespread vulnerabilities we will explore below.
+Although the list of possible flaws and security issues Near smart contracts is long and wide, there are multiple, widespread vulnerabilities we will explore below.

-Unlike the majority of specific programs, the execution environment of smart contracts is on the miner’s side.
-Simply put, when a smart contract’s logic depends on the current time, the miner can easily manipulate the time to influence execution results and disrupt the predetermined goal.
+Unlike most specific programs, the execution environment of smart contracts is on the miner’s side.
+When a smart contract’s logic depends on the current time, the miner can easily manipulate the time to influence execution results and disrupt the predetermined goal.

 Function Visibility Errors